 We’re not going to lie, we’re not the biggest fans of trunk mount racks – something about all those straps and hooks to the car that just feels weird – but we’re very willing to admit that that’s a personal preference and there are some very well-designed and easy to use trunk mount bike racks for your SUV in the market.
 We suggest you look at the Allen Sports Premier 2-Bike Trunk Rack.

-While you do find 4 bike trunk mounts on the market the shear nature of this mount actually dictates that most trunk mount systems are designed to carry 2 bikes or less, and that make sense.
-4 Bikes on a single rack presents quite a weight and we suggest you look at a hitch mount system if you need to cary more bikes.
+While you do find 4 bike trunk mounts on the market the sheer nature of this mount actually dictates that most trunk mount systems are designed to carry 2 bikes or less, and that makes sense.
+4 Bikes on a single rack present quite a weight and we suggest you look at a hitch mount system if you need to carry more bikes.

 Available at: Amazon.com